Our Swale Family

 improved end of key stage results across our schools resulting in Langney Primary Academy and Parkland Junior School being two of the top performing schools in Eastbourne (2019);

-a refined approach across our schools in the teaching of Maths Mastery, Reading and Writing;
+a consistent approach across our schools in the teaching of Maths Mastery, Reading and Writing;

-working in partnership with our Swale secondary schools to develop a unique Scholars Programme for more able primary pupils across our schools who are on track to achieve a Greater Depth Standard at the end of Key Stage 2 and gain a Grade 7,8 or 9 at GCSE;
+working in partnership with our Swale secondary schools to develop a unique Scholars Programme for more able primary pupils across our schools who are on track to gain a Grade 7,8 or 9 at GCSE;

-development of a rich and broad curriculum in each school which is bespoke to its local context;
+development of a broad curriculum in each school which is bespoke to its own school context;

-heavy investment in Computing resulting in a Computing Specialist teacher and installation of a Computing Suite in each of our primary schools
+investment in Computing resulting in a Computing Specialist teacher and installation of a Computing Suite in each of our primary schools;

 improved attendance and behaviour;